kendraio/kendraio-app/README.md

 ## Running Playwright browser tests

-New, Playwright tests live in `playwright/`.
+New Playwright tests live in `playwright/`.
 Run them with the directory path so Playwright does not also discover Angular/Jasmine specs under `src/app`:

 `npx playwright test playwright --browser=chromium --reporter=list`

 For targeted debugging, run a single spec:

 `npx playwright test playwright/spec-name.spec.ts --browser=chromium --reporter=list`

+# Playwright visual version comparison report pattern

+A specific Playwright spec (at `playwright/issue-605-607-visual-comparison.spec.ts`) was made for visually comparing Kendraio app versions by capturing before-and-after screenshots of different deployed app versions (hosted at different URLs).
+This is a useful pattern that aids identification and documention of user interface regressions and reviewing Angular upgrade differences, it is preserved as-is for future adaptation, it is not intended to be used as a standard regression test, and it is not intended for direct use.

 # Running tests in a container